prahladyeri/prahladyeri.github.io/_posts/2021-01-18-how-to-set-your-blogspot-blog-for-twitter-card-validation.md

 ---
 layout: post
-title: 'How to Enable Twitter Card Validation for Your Blogspot Blog'
+title: 'How to enable twitter card validation for your blogspot blog'
 tags: blogspot blogging twitter seo
 ---